 Cognitive Behavioural Therapy

-CBT is a highly engaging and collaborative short-term therapy (anything from 6-18 sessions) that was first formulated by Aaron Beck.
+CBT is a highly engaging and collaborative short-term therapy that was first formulated by Aaron Beck.
 It works predominantly on current issues and tends to avoid unconscious processes.
 Instead it uses theory to change unwanted behaviour and emotional reactions, to help people learn new ways of responding.

 What to expect